AledPeart/plant-base/README.md

 My initial wireframes can be seen [here](static/images/wireframes)

 I have largely stuck to my initial vision for the site in terms of the layout and design.
-Some features were not implemented due to practical time constraints.
-I detail this further in the 'features left to implement' section.
+Some features were not implemented due to practical time constraints, and some things were changed following testing.
+I detail this further in the 'Features left to implement' and 'Testing' section.

 ### Site Layout